Did you know there is a faithless way to complain, and a faithful way to complain?

 Nothing compares to the shock and horror of when Jesus was separated from the Father.
 The excruciating physical, spiritual pain of the world’s guilt upon Him did not even compare.
 On the cross, He took up the lament of David: “My God, My God, why have you forsaken me?”
 (Mark 15:34).
 Saying this, He not only took our sin upon himself (2 Corinthians 5:21) but didn’t he also voice our laments?
 Basically, all our laments boil down to two questions: “God, where are you?” and, “God, if you love me, then why?”.

-If Jesus was God’s answer to ages of laments, how did he end up in the most lamentable position of all?
+If Jesus was God’s answer to the ages of laments, how did he end up in the most lamentable position of all?
 The Jews had expectations (and everyone else, for that matter), about the long-awaited Messiah.
 They hoped he would conquer the Romans and set the Israelites free.
 Instead, he died at the hand of the Romans.
 They wanted the Messiah to give them answers.
 Instead, Jesus gave himself.
-He conquered our real enemies: sin, satan, and death.
+He conquered our real enemies: sin, Satan, and death.
 Jesus did not take away our lamenting, He took it up.
 Having endured the cross, He secured for us the one thing we need more than anything: himself.
 He gave us the presence of God, through the power of the Holy Spirit, and promised to never leave us or forsake us (Hebrews 13:5).
 God will never ask us to lament without His presence.
 Therefore, we will never lament without hope.

 In my own lamenting, I’ve found the surprising hope of hesed the psalmists wrote about to point me the most to Jesus.
 The first time I learned about lamenting and hesed was in 2014.
-I was a campus missionary in the Netherlands, and the first solid 6-months I battled major depression.
+I was a campus missionary in the Netherlands, and the first solid 6-months I battled depression.
 It was one of the grayest, foggiest, and most miserable times of my life.
 I didn’t know it then, but God was teaching me about one of the precious gifts I’ve ever been given.

 Hesed is a rich, complex Hebrew word that we translate in the Old Testament to, “steadfast love”.
 According to Walker and Haug, the hesed of God is a combination of three things: strength in action, fierce commitment, and tender emotional care.
 See below how the steadfast love of the Lord gives hope to the psalmists in their lamenting: